younes-dro/wp-plugin-reactjs/README.md

 ## View

-the Plugin create a menu entry in ` Settings -> WP ` Plugin React, visit this page to see the result.
+the Plugin create a menu entry in `  Settings->WP  ` Plugin React, visit this page to see the result.